jesajaw/PEG/PESolver_Algorithm_Reference.md

 - **`dfdy = 0` in `odeJacobian()`** is only exact for rectangular profiles (§2.3) — a documented, not-yet-resolved approximation for blazed/sinusoidal/trapezoidal/custom shapes.
 - **The entire derivation in §2.1 is the scalar wave equation — this is TE polarization specifically.** TM polarization needs the analogous equation formulated with a spatially-varying `1/ε(x,y)` rather than `k²(x,y)` (since it is `H`, not `E`, whose boundary conditions differ across a material interface) — a genuinely different coupled ODE, not a parameter tweak to the one derived here.
 This is the natural entry point for a TM implementation: a parallel `odeFunction`/`odeJacobian` pair, sharing the geometry/Fourier-expansion machinery in §3.
 - **`conditionNumber()`** is unused and incomplete (§6) — candidate for removal or completion, but not on the critical path of any calculation today.
+- /// \warning assumes numSteps is in [1, PEG_MAX_PROFILE_CROSSINGS]
+- /// \todo IMPORTANT!
+Leaving dfdy = 0 for now.
+This is only true in case of rectangular grating...